sempruijs/coding-with-eyes-closed/README.md

   nix develop
 `

-Or if direnv is anabeld:
+Or if direnv is enabled:

 ```
   direnv allow
 ```

-You can test the CI localy.
+You can test the CI locally.

 Build the site: